networklocum/prometheus-django/README.md

 ```

-Add start_http_server on a different port in your main python file
+Add start_http_server on a different port in your main python file.
+This will expose a `/metrics` endpoint on the chosen port (in the example here 8080).
 ```
 from prometheus_client import start_http_server